scottyschup/ruby-curriculum/w1d1/data-structures/array.md

 ]
 ```

-Collections of items should have some unifying principal: in the three
+Collections of items should have some unifying principle: in the three
 arrays here every element is a cool thing, or a lucky number, or an
 animal.
 Collections with heterogeneous types often lack a unifying
 idea.